 If you’d like more information about the Lighthouse Society, please contact:

-Shiree Skinner, Director of Development at email@example.com
+Colleen Dolak, Director of Development and Communications at email@example.com

 Kevin Hinton, CEO/Executive Director at firstname.lastname@example.org

 I give to Beacon House because I have seen how committed the organization is from when “Rev” founded it until now.
 I visited a couple years ago, and it is reassuring to me, to know how the money is spent.
 I know from seeing firsthand that any money I give goes directly to the kids.
 I also recognize how fortunate I am.
-My Dad was a factory worker and he was laid off at different times during my childhood.
+My dad was a factory worker and he was laid off at different times during my childhood.
 I remember the feeling of insecurity.
 Beacon House provides safety, security and youth development.”